jamesplease/backbone.event-spec/README.md

 ### Consistency

 This specification is unofficial, so you shouldn't think of it as the *right way* to name your events.
-It's just an opinionated way to be consistent.
+[Even I'm not sure](https://github.com/jmeas/backbone.event-spec/issues/1) if I completely like everything here.
+All it is is just an opinionated way to remain consistent.

-And what's more important than the details of this document are just that: its philosophy of consistency.
-However you decide to name your events is absolutely fine, so long as you follow some guidelines.
-This is especially important as your applications become bigger and bigger.
-It can save time if you can just 'calculate' what the event name is based on known rules, rather than always having to look it up.
+And that philosophy of consistency is more important than any rule in this document.
+However you decide to name your events is absolutely fine, so long as you follow some set of rules.
+This becomes increasingly important as your applications grow.
+It can save time if you can just 'know' what the event name is based on your own guidelines, rather than always having to look it up.

-And please feel free to suggest changes! as it's handled in a predictable manner
+And please feel free to suggest changes!